-Life gets hectic, and it’s hard for our customers to slow down to perform mundane tasks that take them away from other obligations.
+Life gets hectic, and it’s hard to slow down to perform mundane tasks that take them away from other obligations.
 However, postponing certain tasks comes with a heavy price tag.
 A perfect example is servicing and maintaining a car.
 Owning a vehicle has responsibilities and neglecting them means more hassles, and lost time and money down the road.
 The best technicians are those that help car owners understand the need for regular maintenance.

 Transmission Fluid Exchange

 One of the most important jobs of the auto specialist is transmission maintenance.
 As a critical part of the automobile’s engine system with many moving parts, keeping everything in order means keeping the vehicle running smoothly.
 One essential part of its maintenance is replacing the old transmission fluid or having the fluid exchanged.
 Internal gear wear can sometimes result in metal shavings floating around in the transmission fluid as a vehicle gets older.
 A fluid exchange drains old fluid, and if the technician uses an exchange and fill device, he can extract fluid from the transmission, lines, and cooler.
 However, is a fluid exchange alone sufficient to maintain optimal performance for a vehicle’s transmission?

 Shops offering quick service will possibly say that a fluid change is all that’s need for a quick in-and-out service.
 However, a transmission specialist would strongly advise you to add a filter change to that service.
 Simply changing the fluid does not clean the filter.
 Transmission specialists encourage new filters for peak car performance.

 The best time to change a car’s filter is at the recommended transmission fluid change interval that you find in the vehicle owner’s manual.
 Most auto manufacturers recommend a transmission service every 30,000 miles.
 Some vehicles track fluid life inside its onboard computer and give the driver a warning when they are nearing its useful end.